httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 ## "connect-ip"

-{{Section 11 of !RFC9484}} forbids clients from using optimistic upgrade, avoiding this issue.
+The "connect-ip" Upgrade Token is defined in {{!RFC9484}}.  {{Section 11 of !RFC9484}} forbids clients from using optimistic upgrade, avoiding this issue.

 # Guidance for Future Upgrade Tokens